sigasi/sigasi_insights/content/vscode/_index.md

 **Note**: these logs contain file names from your project so only send them to us if you're allowed to do so.

-## Setting Sigasi: Debug

-The `Sigasi: Debug` setting is meant for internal use only.

 ## Semantic Coloring
 The Sigasi extension supports semantic coloring, however, some VS Code themes might not support it yet.
 * Theme that supports it: